dbactual/thomaspaine/content/pages/resources/the-cobbett-papers-ed-by-conway.md

 ---
-Title: The Cobbett Papers, ed. by Conway
+title: The Cobbett Papers, ed. by Conway
 ---

                                THE COBBETT PAPERS